 1. How do sales change during the holidays?

 For restaurants that have years of sales data, the first place to look is metrics from prior holiday seasons.
-You can reference average party size, takeout vs. on-premise orders, the popular menu items, and other key restaurant metrics to forecast restaurant sales.
+You can reference average party size, takeout vs. on-premise orders, the popular menu items, and other key metrics to forecast restaurant sales.

 If sales don’t differ too much from the rest of the year, your restaurant might not need much extra consideration for staffing outside special events.